 ASSIGNMENT PROCEDURES FOR UNMANNED STATIONS IN THE 23 CM RANGE

-According to the regulations in Germany, any automated or remote controlled station (unmanned station) of the amateur service has to be licensed.
+According to the regulations in Germany, any automated or remote-controlled station (unmanned station) of the amateur service has to be licensed.
 Each of those stations gets an individual callsign (on a single site, several stations can exist).
 On course of this assignment, a site-specific examination is done to check the availability of the assigned frequencies by the regulator, thus identifying and preventing interferences by co-/ or adjacent channel use (either by other amateur stations or other frequency users).
 Individual obligations can be made to ensure interference-free operation.

 Following specific regulations apply: